Want Speakers Who Wow? Look to Your Event Data

 That’s because while destination choice and networking opportunities are two top factors impacting event attendance (no data yet on coffee toppings), educational content is the number one driver that brings people to events.
-And studies have shown that the person delivering this content makes all the difference.
+And studies have shown that the person delivering this content makes all the difference, which is why leveraging event data to find speakers that drive value for your attendees can make a world of difference.

 “Speakers are an essential element that can take an event from ordinary to extraordinary,” says Sarah Hill of Seven Events.
 “They’re crucial to setting the tone of the event, attracting attendees and educating their audience.
 Speakers go as far as influencing the entire direction of an event, so choosing the right ones is not to be taken lightly.”